 The dispersed nature of settlements and facilities is highly characteristic of the area but combined with limited public transport infrastructure places a high dependence upon cars and can leave people isolated.

-However the Cement Works site is located almost equidistant from the Upper Beeding / Steyning with a range of local services and Shoreham to the south with a much fuller range including a large out of town Retail Park.
+The Cement Works site is located almost equidistant from Upper Beeding / Steyning with a number of local services and Shoreham by Sea to the south with a much greater range of services and facilities including a large out of town retail park.

-Conversely Adur is one of the most deprived local authority areas in West Sussex.
-GCSE attainment has improved; however, just over a quarter of the adult population (16+) have no qualifications, the highest level for any local authority area in West Sussex.
-It also has the 2nd highest unemployment rate in the County and in certain areas 1 in 10 properties are in fuel poverty.
+Adur is one of the most deprived local authority areas in West Sussex.
+GCSE attainment has improved; however, but just over a quarter of the adult population (16+) have no qualifications (the highest level for any local authority area in West Sussex).
+It also has the 2nd highest unemployment rate in the County and in certain areas I in 10 properties are in fuel poverty.

-The number of adults defining their health as 'bad or very bad' is significantly worse than the English average.
-Obesity, smoking, low physical activity levels, diabetes, cancer, limiting long term illness, self-harm and high number of carers are key issues.
+In Adur, the number of adults defining their health as 'bad or very bad' is significantly worse than the English average.
+Obesity, smoking, low physical activity levels, diabetes, cancer, limiting long term illness, selfharm and high number of carers are key issues.

 Buckingham Ward within Adur District covers parts of the site.
 It has a low population density and more closely reflects the characteristics of the Horsham wards to the north.
-It is the least deprived in Adur with high educational achievements and low levels of unemployment & benefit claimants.
+It is the least deprived ward in Adur with high educational achievements and low levels of unemployment & benefit claimants.
 It has the lowest levels of crime in Adur.